abuehl/abuehl.github.io/_posts/2025-11-10-module-units.md

 import A;
 ```

 Ok.
 Again: But where is the footgun?
-It compiled an linked without
+It compiled and linked without
 any error and the resulting program ran fine.

 Again: Where is the footgun?